dozoisch/react-redux-provide/README.md

   };
   ```

   **Note:** When providing each action creator to React components, the result of the action creator is automatically wrapped with `providerInstance.store.dispatch`, so with the above example, when you call `this.props.pushItem(item)`, you're ultimately calling `providerInstance.store.dispatch(actions.pushItem(item))`.

 ### reducers

 Object containing [Redux reducers](http://redux.js.org/docs/basics/Reducers.html).

-  **Note:** Components will only be updated whenever a relevant reducer returns a new state - i.e., when `state !== nextState`.

   ```js
   const reducers = {